simon-82/ModVarietyPack/README.md

 ![ModVarietyPack](http://i.imgur.com/AoDloic.png)
 A modpack for Rimworld by Ludeon Studios

-The current version of this modpack is compatible with Version Alpha12d of Rimworld
+The current version of this modpack is compatible with Alpha12d of Rimworld
 and can be downloaded [here](https://github.com/simon-82/ModVarietyPack/releases)
+This modpack needs to be run in English.

 ____
 **Installation:**